openethereum/openethereum.github.io/FAQ.md

 # reload shell session
 $ source ~/.bash_profile

-# show location of binaries and current version
+# show location of binaries and the current version
 $ which curl && which openssl && curl --version
 ```